- About us

-Geetanjoy Sahu is an Associate Professor at the Centre for Science, Technology & Society, School of Habitat Studies, Tata Institute of Social Sciences (TISS), Mumbai.
-His research and teaching interests include environmental jurisprudence, environmental regulation and policy, forest rights and governance, the political economy of public policy and institutions, and environmental movements.
+Geetanjoy Sahu is a Professor at the Centre for Science, Technology & Society, School of Habitat Studies, Tata Institute of Social Sciences (TISS), Mumbai.
+His research and teaching interests include environmental jurisprudence, environmental regulation and policy, land and forest rights, the political economy of public policy implementation, and environmental movements.

-He earlier served as Post-Doctoral Associate at the Centre for Interdisciplinary Studies in Environment and Development (CISED), Bengaluru.
+He was a Post-Doctoral Associate at the Centre for Interdisciplinary Studies in Environment and Development (CISED), Bengaluru.
 He holds PhD in Political Science from the Institute for Social and Economic Change (ISEC), Bengaluru and MPhil from the Hyderabad Central University (HCU), Hyderabad.
-In 2010, he was selected for the Erasmus Mundus (EMEA) Scholarship from European Union and was associated with Urban and Regional Planning and Geo-Information Department, ITC, Netherlands as a Visiting Fellow.
-He was awarded the Justice E S Venkataramaiah Memorial Prize in recognition for his best PhD Thesis in Public Administration for the period 2005-2009 at the Institute for Social and Economic Change (ISEC), Bangalore, 2010.
+In 2010, he was selected for the Erasmus Mundus (EMEA) Scholarship from European Union.
+As a Visiting Fellow, he was associated with the Urban and Regional Planning and Geo-Information Department, ITC, the Netherlands.
+He was awarded the Justice E S Venkataramaiah Memorial Prize for his best PhD Thesis in Public Administration from 2005-2009 at the Institute for Social and Economic Change (ISEC), Bangalore, 2010.
 In 2007, he was awarded SARAi Fellowship from the Centre for the Study of Developing Society (CSDS), New Delhi as a young PhD student to work on Urban Environmental issues.
-He received the best research paper presentation award at the Indian Environmental Congress, Thiruvananthapuram, Kerala in 2004.
-His PhD research work was supported by the Indian Council for Social Science Research (ICSSR), New Delhi from 2003-2006.
-He qualified National Educational Test (NET) for lectureship in Political Science in 2003.
+He received the best research paper presentation award at the Indian Environmental Congress, Thiruvananthapuram, Kerala, in 2004.
+His PhD research work was supported by the Indian Council for Social Science Research (ICSSR), New Delhi, from 2003-2006.
+He qualified National Educational Test (NET) for a lectureship in Political Science in 2003.